OtagoCarpentries/minibaz2020/index.md

   * Plotting
   * Referencing/Citations

-**Useful prior knowledge:** The Intro to R, HackMD/RMarkdown, and Data manipulation and plotting in R workshops, or equivalent experience.
+**Expected prior knowledge:** The Intro to R, HackMD/RMarkdown, and Data manipulation and plotting in R workshops, or equivalent experience.

 ---